Question

 Dear Gramps,

-I would appreciate some help on the scripture found in D&C 6:16 if you can.
-We were discussing this in seminary and I always interpreted it to mean that Satan cannot read your thoughts.
-I received some “opposing” interpretations and I was wondering if you could shed some light on this subject if possible.
-Thank you so much,
+I would appreciate some help with the scripture found in D&C 6:16, if possible.
+We were discussing this in seminary, and I always interpreted it to mean that Satan cannot read your thoughts.
+I received some “opposing” interpretations, and I was wondering if you could shed some light on this subject, if possible.
+Thank you so much.

 Mary